Using Module.register_attribute and accumulate: true lets us collect the values of annotations in our module for later use. Observe:

 end

-provides a hook that will be invoked before the module is compiled.
+@before_compileprovides a hook that will be invoked before the module is compiled.
 This makes it possible to inject functions inside the module exactly before compilation.
-You can think of it as anafter_*
+You can think of it as anafter_*callback in Rails.

 Now let’s see how this works in action: